Appu Kuttan: National Education Foundation

 Founded by Kuttan in 1989 with proceeds from the sale of the tennis academy, the National Education Foundation (NEF) is a nonprofit organization based in McLean, Virginia.
-NEF provides disadvantaged students, teachers, employees, and jobseekers tuition-free STEM+ education, particularly in the United States and India.
+NEF's mission is to advance economic equity by helping learners prepare for college and in demand, high salaried careers.
+NEF also provides a successful STEM+ education program for K-12.
+NEF's programs have had the biggest impact in the United States and India.
 Kuttan remains CEO and chairman of the board.
-NEF is currently providing $100 million in education grants to help schools navigate the challenges of the pandemic and tackle learning loss.
+NEF is currently providing $100 million in Career and Technical Education (CTE) and Workforce Development Grants.

 CyberLearning

-Launched in 1993, the NEF CyberLearning provides students in disadvantaged U.S. schools with access to science, technology, engineering, math, English, social studies, business, and test prep skills (STEM+).
-CyberLearning offers 6,000 online courses to help disadvantaged students and adults.
-NEF CyberLearning partners with the State University of New York (SUNY) to create STEM+ Academies, a remarkable education solution that includes personalized learning, teacher stipends, student rewards, teacher and parent training.
+Launched in 1993, NEF CyberLearning provided students in disadvantaged U.S. schools with access to science, technology, engineering, math, English, social studies, business, and test prep skills (STEM+).
+CyberLearning offered 6,000 online courses to help disadvantaged learners.
+NEF CyberLearning partnered with the State University of New York (SUNY) to create STEM+ Academies, education that includes personalized learning, teacher stipends, student rewards, teacher and parent training.
 Lehighton Area School District, PA, won NEF's 2016 STEM+ Academy of the Year ($11,000), because their students advanced a grade level in math and reading in just 26 and 27 learning hours respectively.
 On January 7, 2017, NEF launched a $100 Million Grant initiative for schools across the U.S. to boost STEM education.